-So you have decided to splurge and reduce the amount of pesticides you are eating by going organic…but since they don’t have preservatives like their conventional counterparts they don’t last as long.
+So you have decided to splurge and reduce the amount of pesticides you are eating by eating more organic food… but since they don’t have preservatives like their conventional counterparts, they don’t last as long.
 So what to do?
 Here are some simple tips to make your organic food last longer!

 - Keep your fridge clean!
 I know it’s not fun, but it is a necessary evil if you want food to last longer.
 Leftover residue or mold spores can increase the spoilage of all your food that is in the fridge.